Staff

 Kate Hoffman

-Manager, Policy & State Coalition, Commit
+Associate, Policy and Statewide Coalition, Commit

 A Dallas native, Kate Hoffman is committed to developing policies and practices that support the creation of safe, resilience-promoting, and equitable spaces in education for children, families, and educators.
 This dedication stems from a variety of lived experiences in the education space during high school and college: working with children in emergency settings in Thailand, developing human rights curricula in rural Myanmar, running an after school program in Boston, and conducting original research on the perspectives of early childhood educators in California.
 As Kate reflects on all of her different international and domestic experiences, what unites them is her belief that education is the most fundamental human right.
 She deeply recognizes how education can be empowering, and, when carried out in a compassionate, caring, and responsible way, can positively change the trajectory of individuals' and families’ lives forever.
 Prior to Commit, Kate earned her teaching license through the Capital Teacher Residency program and taught in a Pre-Kindergarten classroom at a charter elementary school in Washington, D.C.
 Kate has also completed several internships and consulting projects in the education policy field and has volunteered as a policy team member for both a congressional (2018) and presidential (2020) campaign.
 Currently, she serves as Co-Chair for the Associate Board of UPchieve, an education-tech nonprofit seeking to democratize academic support.
 Kate graduated from Harvard University, earning her BA in Social Studies with a focus in International Development and Human Rights in Southeast Asia.
 She received her MA in International Education Policy Analysis from the Stanford Graduate School of Education.